shadhu25/UTILITY/README.md

-# Git Commands Cheat Sheet
+# Useful Commands Cheat Sheet

 This repository contains a comprehensive Commands Cheat Sheets that provides an extensive list of useful commands along with practical examples.
 The cheat sheet is designed to help both beginners and experienced developers in effectively.